JosepMariaVila/LottoXAH/README.md

 ## I want to try them without installing anything

 You can try this hook just sending 10 XAH (or 100 XAH) to the following account on Xahau JSHooks Testnet and wait until 9 more players enter the game and see who wins.
-You can do it by sending 10 XAH from one or several accounts using the JSHooksBuilder:
+You can do it using several testnet accounts in JSHooksBuilder:

 https://jshooks-builder.xahau.network/develop